telerik/kendo-ui-core/docs/api/javascript/ui/combobox.md

 ### autoWidth `Boolean`

-If set to `true` the widget will avoid wrapping longer item labels by automatically adjusting the popup element's width.
+If set to `true`, the widget automatically adjusts the width of the popup element and does not wrap up the item label.

 #### Example - enable autoWidth